nurilee37/udacityms-3rdproject/README.md

-# Udacity Microsoft Azure Capstone Project Overview
+# Udacity Azure Capstone Project Overview

 This is the capstone project, the part of Udacity Azure Machine Learning Engineer Nanodegree.
 In this project, we will train models using AutoML and HyperDrive.